 Access NWU Scholarship Program

-The Access NWU Scholarship Program fully funds tuition through federal, state and NWU merit-based and need-based aid for first-year and transfer students who qualify for the federal Pell Grant.
+The Access NWU Scholarship Program funds 100% of tuition through federal, state and NWU merit-based and need-based grants for first-year and transfer students who qualify for the federal Pell Grant.
 The program will serve most students whose family adjusted gross incomes are at or below $60,000.

 For Access NWU students, Nebraska Wesleyan first applies state and federal grants to the cost of tuition.
-NWU applies a subsidized student loan and then provides scholarships to cover the remaining tuition cost.
-Scholarships and grants comprise 91% of the cost of tuition.
-Outside scholarships, family financial resources, unsubsidized federal student loans and on-campus work study may be used for additional educational expenses, such as room and board, fees and books.
+NWU then provides scholarships to fully cover the remaining tuition cost with grants and scholarships that are not required to be paid back.
+Outside scholarships, family financial resources, federal student loans and on-campus work study may be used for additional educational expenses, such as room and board, fees and books.

 To qualify, a student must: